Armie Hammer’s Hollywood Career Is in Freefall as Sex Scandal Explodes on Social Media

 Hammer has not spoken about the veracity of the messages.
 And his inner circle disputes any claims of abuse.

 Yet still, in 2021, what is spread on social media matters.
-Even if Hammer is denying the more serious claims, there appears to be enough validity to his lifestyle choices that – fairly or not – will likely have a lasting stain on Hammer’s career.
+Even if Hammer is denying the more serious claims, there appears to be enough validity that his lifestyle choices – fairly or not – will likely have a lasting stain on Hammer’s career.

 An attorney for Hammer has told reporters that assertions against his client are “patently untrue,” stating that any interactions with any sexual partners of his “completely consensual in that they were fully discussed, agreed upon, and mutually participatory.”